Skip to Content

 What are chives?

-Chives are an herb with small bulbs with hollow green leaves that are part of the allium family.
-Their leaves and flowers are both edible and are used in many culinary dishes throughout the world.
+Chives are an herb with small bulbs and hollow green leaves in the allium family.
+Their leaves and flowers are edible and used in many culinary dishes worldwide.

 What do chives taste like?

-Chive leaves are one of the most versatile herbs there is that makes most dishes better.
+Chive leaves are one of the most versatile herbs, improving most dishes.
 It has a sweet, mild onion flavor.

-French cooks would never be without fresh herbs in their kitchens, and chive leaves are one of their favorites to use.
+French cooks always have fresh herbs in their kitchens; chive leaves are one of their favorites.
 They are part of the Fines Herbes mix of herbs that the French often use in cooking.

 Both the flowers and the leaves of the chive plant are edible.
-You don’t want to use the stem of the flower because it’s tough.
+You don’t want to use the flower’s stem because it’s tough.

 Equal parts chopped chive leaves, parsley, chervil, and tarragon.